-Oketo is one of the’ oldest points to claim settlement in Marshall County.
-During the Mormon exodus and early rush for the western goldfields, many travelers took a short cut from a point which afterward became known as Robidoux Station, which was a mile north of what became Guittard Station, to this crossing.
-There were hunters, trappers, and Indians along the Blue River in those days and this crossing was favorably located for winter quarters, having the advantage of being on a trail where the hunters could sell game and hides.
+Oketo is one of the oldest points to claim settlement in Marshall County.
+During the Mormon exodus and early rush for the western goldfields, many travelers took a shortcut from a point that afterward became known as Robidoux Station, which was a mile north of what became Guittard Station, to this crossing.
+There were hunters, trappers, and Indians along the Blue River in those days, and this crossing was favorably located for winter quarters, having the advantage of being on a trail where the hunters could sell game and hides.
 This spot was located about a mile south of the present-day Oketo.

-In 1857 J. H. White settled on what became section 13, Oketo Township.
-By this time other “squatters” had come in and William Bond, Val Poor, and others had taken land and some attempts at permanent settlement were made.
-In the early 1860s, J. H. Whitehead came to the ford, built a store, barn and residence.
+In 1857 J. H. White settled on section 13, Oketo Township.
+By this time, other “squatters” had come in, William Bond, Val Poor, and others had taken land, and some attempts at permanent settlement were made.
+In the early 1860s, J. H. Whitehead came to the ford and built a store, barn, and residence.
 These buildings were on the east side of the Blue River.
-The nearest post office on the east was Guittard Station and on the south, Marysville.
+The nearest post office on the east was Guittard Station and on the south Marysville.
 In 1862 Ben Holladay decided to construct the Oketo “cut-off” on the Overland Stage line and employed George Guittard to do the work.
 The road being opened, J.H.
-Whitehead was put in charge of the station and also managed the ferry which Holladay had built.
+Whitehead was put in charge of the station and also managed the ferry that Holladay had built.

 At that time, two saloons were in operation — one on the east side and one on the west side of the Blue River.
-Keen business sense was evidenced in this arrangement as the same parties owned both.
-On the east side, 20¢ was charged for a drink of whiskey, and on the west, 25¢ was the toll.
-Going east, passengers could soon obtain refreshment, but westward the stations were farther apart and there was a consequent lapse of time between drinks.
-The little settlement with its big barn, blacksmith shop, and store was attractive and scores of Indians congregated there to barter, quench their thirst with “tarantula juice,” and watch for the Overland Stage.
+The keen business sense was evidenced in this arrangement as the same parties owned both.
+On the east side, 20¢ was charged for a drink of whiskey; on the west, 25¢ was the toll.
+Going east, passengers could soon obtain refreshments, but westward the stations were farther apart, and there was a consequent lapse of time between drinks.
+The little settlement with its big barn, blacksmith shop, and store was attractive, and scores of Indians congregated there to barter, quench their thirst with “tarantula juice,” and watch for the Overland Stage.

-In the fall of 1864 Whitehead sold out to Asa Simpson and in the summer of 1865, the barn was burned.
+In the fall of 1864, Whitehead sold out to Asa Simpson, and in the summer of 1865, the barn was burned.
 The store and dwelling had also been set on fire but were saved by the stage boys.
-There being no barn on the east side, Holladay moved the station to the west side of the river.
-With the passing of the stage, the big barn, the store, and the ferry, the original Oketo declined as a business point.
+With no barn on the east side, Holladay moved the station to the west side of the river.
+With the stage, the big barn, the store, and the ferry passing, the original Oketo declined as a business point.

-A “new” Oketo was officially established on the line of the Marysville and Blue Valley Railroad and incorporated as a city in 1870.
+A “new” Oketo was officially established on the Marysville and Blue Valley Railroad line and incorporated as a city in 1870.
 A post office was established in May 1873.

-In 1917, the town boasted a substantial bank, three grain elevators, a flour mill, lumber yard, implement stores. harness shop, blacksmith shop, barbershop, drug store, hotel, an electric light plant, well-graded schools, a well-attended Methodist church, a full city government of women, and a newspaper.
-At that time it was described:
+In 1917, the town boasted a substantial bank, three grain elevators, a flour mill, a lumber yard, implement stores, a harness shop, a blacksmith shop, a barbershop, a drug store, a hotel, an electric light plant, well-graded schools, a well-attended Methodist church, a full city government of women, and a newspaper.
+At that time, it was described as: